Posts

 Image

-This short is based on the imagination of my son - Harshil.
+This short story is based on the imagination of my son - Harshil.
 He was toying with idea of owning a country named Happy and being the King of Happy.
 He devised his own language Happiti by assigning symbols for English alphabets.
 The country has its own number symbols and currency Happiri.
 1 Happiri = 500 Kuwaiti Dinar.
 The country has national emblem, flag and the Bank of Happy.
 Fun Fact - A person can own a country if it has defined boundary with a stagnant population acknowledged by an existing country in our world.
 Now here goes our story - Happy in the Land of Emotions 😊 Once Upon a time in a faraway land – The Land of Emotions, there were small kingdoms who were based on different emotions.
 The kingdom which was always happy was called as Happy.
 The others were Sady, Angry and Jealousy.
 The kingdom of Happy was ruled by the great king Harshil.
 Udas, Raudra and Irsha ruled Sady, Angry and Jealousy respectively.
-In Happy, people were cared about each other’s happiness.
-They
+In Happy, people were cared about each other’s happiness

 Delhi